BabylonJS/Extensions/TowerOfBabel/README.md

 - Cloning using Mesh Class Factories

 ###BJS version Required###
-All features exported work in BJS version 2.1.  .TS / .JS files have no dependencies, so the minimium BJS version is 2.1.
+The .TS / .JS files have no dependencies, so the minimium BJS version is 2.1.
 The .babylon file needs 2.2 for some features, since adds made for some .babylon  properties were not done till 2.2.
 Here is the table of features, and the behavior when used against 2.1:

 |Feature|Behaviour
 | --- | ---